 Some Brazilian Jiu-Jitsu academies give students stripes on their belts to indicate progress before a real belt promotion.
 This is particularly true of students who have a white belt or blue belt, as many academies will give these lower-ranked students stripes since it may take them months or years before they get their next belt.

 Typically, for academies that do use a stripe system, students are given 4 stripes per belt before receiving their next promotion.
+Stripes are usually just strips of finger tape, which you’ll find at any gym.

 There is a bit of a debate between schools over whether or not to award students stripes.
 Some say it is good to give students this sense of progress on their Jiu-Jitsu belt, while others refrain from the practice altogether.
 The method varies heavily from gym to gym, as there is no standardized guide for stripes like there is with actual belt promotions.